 - New core infrastructure (including water, fire and waste facilities).

-QAL worked with NAIF to enable the acceleration of the latter stages of the redevelopment of Townsville Airport, bringing forward the redevelopment of the terminal and remaining project works.
+QAL worked with NAIF to enable the acceleration of the latter stages of the redevelopment of Townsville Airport.
+NAIF’s loan helped bring forward the redevelopment of the terminal and remaining project works.

 Ensuring Townsville Airport’s sustainability is critical for the local economy and growth of both Townsville and North Queensland.

-- Independent analysis forecasts that the infrastructure funded by the NAIF loan will generate approximately $82m in economic benefits for the region over the next 30 years through additional regional visitor spend, traveller time savings and other benefits.
+Independent analysis forecasts infrastructure funded by the NAIF loan will generate approximately $82 million in economic benefits for the region over the next 30 years through additional regional visitor spend, traveller time savings and other benefits.

 The project is expected to create 207 additional full-time equivalent jobs during construction and 50 full-time equivalent operational jobs after the project is finished.